 One issue that many medical and research types who have raised concerns about induction point out is that tests of induction have all been done at 30cm (about 1’) from the front of the range or cooktop.
 EMF, the primary health concern with induction, falls off very quickly.
 It is massively stronger at the front of the range than 1’ back.
 I don’t know about you but I rarely stand 1’ back from our range.
 More like maybe 3” and often leaning up against it.
 And what’s right there at induction EMF producing level is rather precious to me.

 We know or think we know the risks and harms of gas and we know or think we know that good ventilation lessens or possibly eliminates that risk and harm.
 We do not know that about induction.
 Induction has the hallmarks of what we once thought about asbestos.
-For me is I prefer the monster I know to the one I don’t.
+For me I prefer the monster I know to the one I don’t.

 FWIW, I’m a proponent of electric.
-I’ve driven battery electric cars for nearly 8 years, yard tools (except our big snowblower) are electric, and doubt that we will ever buy another combustion engine of any sort (car, boat, mower, etc.).
+I’ve driven battery electric cars for 10 years, yard tools (except our big snowblower) are electric, and doubt that we will ever buy another combustion engine of any sort (car, boat, mower, etc.).
 We have held off on getting a pontoon until we can buy one that’s electric powered.
-I still prefer my Workcycles Opafiets bicycle for transportation whenever possible though.
+I still prefer my non-electric Workcycles Opafiets bicycle for transportation whenever possible though.

 The Waste Of Ice Makers